 Hand-tufted rugs are less labour intensive with how a rug is made, but look very similar to hand-knotted rugs.
 They tend to be cheaper and aren’t quite as well wearing, but still last between 12-15 years.

 Hand hooked rugs use a form of weaving that is similar to tufting, except the loops remain intact.
-It uses a gun type of instrument to aid the weaving process, which makes it less time consuming than hand knotting.
+It uses a gun type of instrument to aid the weaving process, which makes it less time to consume than hand knotting.
 Then, instead of the yarn being sheared, the loops remain intact and create a characteristic embroidered look to it.

-There is also petite point hooking, which is using a very fine needle – but this is much more time consuming and therefore makes the rugs much more expensive.
+There is also petite point hooking, which is using a very fine needle.
+But this is much more time consuming and therefore makes the rugs much more expensive.
 Hand hooked rugs are able to give intricate designs with bright colours due to the precision from this type of weave.

 Flatweave rugs are called that as they have no pile, and lie flat.
-Due to how a rug is made, they have a particular weaving style so that the yarn is completely intertwined, rather than protruding to create a pile.
+Due to how a rug is made, they have a particular weaving style so that the yarn is completely intertwined.
+Rather than protruding to create a pile.
 They can be made from synthetic or natural fibres and wool, and most natural fibre rugs tend to be flat woven.

-Dhurries and Kilims are always flatweave rugs, and tend to characterised by their place of production.
+Dhurries and Kilims are always flatweave rugs and tend to characterised by their place of production.
 Dhurries are characteristically from, India and Kilims are based around Turkey and Egypt historically.

-Flatweave rugs can be hand weaved or machine made, and due to the nature of the weave being so thin and close – they are often reversible as you can see the weave from both sides.
+Flatweave rugs can be hand weaved or machine made, and due to the nature of the weave being so thin and close.
+They are often reversible as you can see the weave from both sides.